ajrussellaudio/codeclan-notes-starter/lessons/tutorial/index.md

 ---
 ```

+If no `objectives` field is present, the index will display an excerpt of text from the top of the file.

+`order` set to `2` means that another lesson in the same day can set `order` to `1` and appear before this lesson in the index.

-Will display in the index:
+The above lesson will display in the index as:

 ![Image of Week 11, Day 2 in the index](w11d2_tdd_js.png)

-If no `objectives` field appears in the front matter, the index will display an excerpt of text from the top of the file.

-Other fields can be included in the front matter, e.g. `module` and `duration`.
-These will be ignored by this app, but will still be displayed when viewing the file on Github.

 ## Configuring the Week and Day